 I have to admit… I’ve never been a big fan of schnaps.
 This clear brandy distilled from fermented fruits has a high alcohol content and the varieties I tasted in the past were simply mind-blowing, throat-burning strong with little flavour.
 That perception was radically altered after an extraordinary schnaps tasting tour in Tirol, Austria!

-A fun-filled schnaps tasting tour in Tirol
+A fun-filled schnaps tasting tour in Tyrol

-The production of schnaps is a long-standing tradition in the Tirol region.
+The production of schnaps is a long-standing tradition in the Tyrol region.
 The fertile valleys and foothills of the Tiroler Alps are perfect for the cultivation of fruits such as apples, plums, peaches and apricots.
 This in turn has created a host of schnaps distilleries scattered across the region, which produces some of the best schnaps in Austria.

 Hotel Tramser Hof

 When I first saw the description of the schnaps tour in my itinerary, I couldn’t help but laugh; I immediately had visions of myself stumbling from one distillery to the other and rolling down the grassy slopes in a drunken stupor.
 Haha!
 In preparation of the tour, I made sure I had a good meal!
-We stayed at the Hotel Tramser Hof in Landeck, a gorgeous hotel located at the edge of a small lake and surrounded by forests with the glistening peaks of the Alps as a backdrop.
+We stayed at the Hotel Tramser Hof (Booking.com) in Landeck, a gorgeous hotel located at the edge of a small lake and surrounded by forests with the glistening peaks of the Alps as a backdrop.
 For lunch, I ordered a surf-and-turf salad with bread and it was absolutely perfect!
 The king prawns were surprisingly fresh while the steak was tender and juicy.

 Alfred Legenstein distillery in Grins